Rahm’s wild day ends with Memorial win and No. 1 ranking

 Henrik Norlander could have taken the final spot with a par on the 18th, but he missed the fairway well to the right, couldn’t reach the green and made bogey.
 Norlander and Hughes tied at 3-under 285, but the spot went to Hughes because he had the better world ranking.

-That ranking now starts with Rahm, who only five years ago was at the Memorial to receive the Jack Nicklaus Award as the nation’s best college player.
+That ranking now starts with Rahm, who only four years ago was at the Memorial to receive the Jack Nicklaus Award as the nation’s best college player.

-On Sunday, Nicklaus was there to greet him — with a fist-bump — behind the 18th green.
+Now he’s the best in the world, a ranking that McIlroy had since Feb.
+9.

-Nicklaus revealed earlier Sunday he and wife Barbara tested positive for the coronavirus in March, and they have since tested positive for the antibodies.
-Nicklaus favors a handshake, though he said he would leave that up to the winner.
+“He deserves it,” McIlroy said after his tie for 32nd.
+“He’s been playing great for a long time.
+Even the display this week, it’s pretty impressive.”